gioanat/FailureAnalysisInClimateModels/README.md

 # Failure analysis of parameter-induced simulation crashes in climate models

-This README.md file was generated on 2021-04-15 by Gioana Teora (me) and Tommaso Toso.
+This README.md file was generated on 2022-03-07 by Gioana Teora.

-This report was carried out for the Data Spaces exam at Politecnico di Torino.
+This analysis was carried out for the Data Spaces exam at Politecnico di Torino.

 ## General information